sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/polymake/apps_matroid.rst

 Constructing a Simple Matroid and Playing Around
 ------------------------------------------------

-This is how to produce a matroid from a vector configuration.
+This is how to produce a matroid from a vector configuration over the rationals.
 The matroid is defined by the linear dependence among subsets of these vectors.

 ::